How Workers' Compensation Exemptions Work - and How to Get One

 Exempting Independent Contractors

 Each state has different regulations that exempt certain types of workers from being covered by workers' compensation insurance.
-The most common type of excluded worker is the independent contractor.
+The most common type of excluded worker is an independent contractor.
 Independent contractors are not employees; an independent contractor is a self-employed individual.

-Applying For Exemption
+Applying For an Exemption